Does an Artist's Death Affect Selling Prices?

 Q: I bought six paintings from a pretty well-known local artist over a twenty year period during his career.
 He's pretty old now and I'm starting to think about selling.
 When's the best time to do that?
 Should I wait until after he dies?
 Will I make more money that way?

-A: That's a pretty mercenary approach to the situation but unfortunately, people ask questions like this all the time.
-The prevailing notion in many parts of artland is that art prices do go up when an artist dies, as if death trips some kind of mystical instant inflation switch.
-And it's a belief-- or should I myth-- that's perpetuated in large part by profit-driven dealers and galleries, particularly in the commercial realm, who'll say anything to make a quick buck off of naive buyers.
-That's right... the answer in this artist's case and in the large majority of cases out there is that an artist's death has little if any impact on selling prices, dollar values or "investment potential" (I hate that phrase) of their art.
+A: That's a pretty mercenary question but unfortunately, people ask it all the time.
+The prevailing notion in many parts of artland is that art prices automatically go up when an artist dies, as if death trips some kind of magical instant inflation switch.
+Plenty of art collectors as well as artists believe in this posthumous profit scenario, but in truth, it's more of a myth than a reality perpetuated in large part by money-hungry dealers and galleries, particularly in the commercial realm, who'll say anything to make a quick buck off of naive buyers.
+In this particular artist's case, as in the overwhelming majority of cases out there, an artist's death has little if any impact on the trajectory of selling prices, dollar values, market desirability or "investment potential" (I hate that phrase) of the art.

 You see, most artists age gracefully over time and gradually taper off in terms of production as they get older.
 In fact, a significant number of artists stop making art altogether, sometimes well in advance of their departures to that great art studio in the sky.
-Increases in the values of their art take place slowly, sensibly, deliberately and in an orderly manner over decades, and anyone who understands the art market and who seriously follows the lives and careers of these artists understands that as well.
-Their eventual passings come as absolutely no surprise to anyone and consequently, there's no art price upheaval anywhere to be concerned about.
-Galleries continue selling, collectors continue buying, and prices continue doing whatever the were doing in the same orderly fashion that they were the day before the sad news.
+Increases in the values of their art take place slowly, sensibly, deliberately and in an orderly manner over decades, including in the afterlife, and anyone who understands the art market and who seriously follows the lives and careers of artists understands that.
+Except in rare cases, their eventual passings come as absolutely no surprise to anyone and consequently, there's no sudden or significant price or market upheaval anywhere to be concerned about.
+Galleries continue selling, collectors continue buying, and prices continue doing whatever the were doing in the same orderly fashion as before the sad news.

 Basically, dealers and collectors get caught off guard, everyone scrambles for the artist's art and prices spike upward.
-Those upward spikes, far more often than not, are based on profiteering, greed, panic, ignorance, impulse, emotion, and people trying to get over on each other with "better buy now or else" admonitions.
-As for the facts of the matter, they usually take a temporary hiatus.
-In the months immediately following the deaths of Warhol and Basquiat, for example, their prices went through arbitrary and irrational phases before gradually settling back to sensibility.
-Even Warhol's personal belongings were bid into the ionosphere at that famed 1988 Sotheby's auction, epitomized by buyers paying many thousands of dollars each for groups of vintage cookie jars that under normal circumstances might have sold for $50 or $250 or so each.
-These days, in fact, you can literally witness the "death effect" among buyers and sellers on websites like eBay when celebrities pass on or are heavily featured in the news for one reason or another.
-The profit vultures barf their memorabilia up for auction in hopes of making a quick buck while the body's still warm.
+Those upward spikes, way more often than not, are based on profiteering, greed, panic, ignorance, impulse, emotion, and people trying to get over on each other with "better buy now or else" rationales.
+As for sanity and facts, they take a temporary back seat to the goldrush.
+In the months immediately following the deaths of Warhol and Basquiat, for example, their prices went through arbitrary inflationary phases before gradually settling back to sensibility and resuming their increase in a more understandable and controlled manner.
+Even Warhol's personal effects were bid into the ionosphere at that famed 1988 Sotheby's auction, epitomized by buyers paying many thousands of dollars each for vintage cookie jars that under normal circumstances might have sold for maybe $50 or $100 or so.
+These days, in fact, you can literally witness the "death effect" in real time among buyers and sellers on resale and auction websites like eBay when celebrities pass on or are heavily featured in the news for one reason or another.
+The profit vultures barf their memorabilia onto the market in hopes of making a quick buck while the body's still warm.

-So getting back to you and your financial planning, your main concern with respect to the paintings you own might be what long-term plans the artist's family, galleries or executors have for the work.
-Chances of mismanagement or anything serious happening are usually remote, but if it'll make you sleep better at night, check with those who either represent or are close to the artist and get their prognosis on the post mortem situation.
+So getting back to you and your financial planning, your main concern with respect to the paintings you own might how the estate will be handled once the artist passes on, specifically whether the artist's descendents, inheritors or executors have plans for how the work will be shown, marketed or otherwise kept in the public eye.
+It's unlikely that plans are to liquidate large portions of his work within a reasonably short period of time after his death or otherwise compromise the estate, but if it'll make you sleep better at night, check with gallery owners or others who either represent or are close to the artist and get their take on matters.
 Or if you're feeling exceptionally rude, ask the artist himself.
 Enjoy your profits.

 (art by Ricci Albenda)